Nutter Butter Owl Cookies

 Instructions

-1. Place brown candy melts in a microwave-safe bowl.
-Heat in 15–30 second intervals, stirring between each, until smooth.
+1. Melt the brown chocolate melts in a microwave-safe bowl in 15- to 30-second increments, stirring between each one, until smooth.

 Notes